drichert/moby/README.md

 The goal is to provide interfaces for most of the Moby Project texts and/or wordlists.

-At time of writing, an interface for the Parts-of-Speech database is provided by Moby::PartsOfSpeech.
+Interfaces currently provided are listed below.
 More to come!

-### Install
+## Install

     gem install moby

+## Parts of Speech

 ### Usage